 Entries have now closed for the 88th Annual International Competition.
-Notification will be sent by email on or before January 31, 2014.
+Notifications have been sent by email to all 650 entrants.
 Thank you!

 88th Annual International Competition